Wood Hall Hotel and Spa: The Scott family

 Scott's father was Henry Scott, a wealthy merchant and landowner who was the Mayor of Leeds.
 In 1779 he married Mary Kaye the sister of Sir John Lister Kaye.
 In 1890 when his father died he inherited the family estates and two years later founded the Commercial Bank in Leeds.
 He died in 1813 and his eldest son William Lister Fenton Scott inherited Wood Hall.
 He advertised the estate for sale in 1818, but decided not to sell it.

 William Lister Fenton Scott (1781–1842) was born in 1781 in Leeds.
 In 1821 he married Charlotte Johnstone who was the daughter of Sir Richard Vanden Bempde Johnstone.
 In 1825 he was elected as the Registrar of the West Riding and held this position for 16 years.
 The couple had no children and when William died in 1842 he left Wood Hall to his wife Charlotte.
 She lived there until her death in 1860.
 During this time she took an interest in the welfare of the community: in 1850 she built a school at Sicklinghall at her own expense.
 When she died, her nephew Henry Richard Johnstone inherited the Scott estates, including Wood Hall.
 In accordance with their wishes he added the name Scott to his title so that he became Henry Richard Johnstone Scott.

 Henry Richard Johnstone Scott was born in 1830.
 He was for some time in the 2nd Regiment of the West Yorkshire Militia.
 In 1866 he married Cressida Elizabeth Selby Lowndes, the daughter of William Selby Lowndes of Whadden Hall in Buckinghamshire.
 The couple had three sons and a daughter.
 Henry died in 1912 and in 1918 the family sold Wood Hall to Arthur Crowther Watson, a wealthy woollen manufacturer who lived in Morley.

 Present day

 Also known as Wood Hall Country House Hotel, the house is set in 100 acres (40.5 ha) of woodland, at the end of a long private drive, 200 yards from the River Wharfe.
 It opened as a hotel in 1988 and was extended in 1992.
 It has facilities for helicopter landing, and also a gym, an indoor swimming pool and a steam room.

-Also known as Wood Hall Country House Hotel, the house is set in 100 acres (40.5 ha) of woodland, at the end of a long private drive, 200 yards from the River Wharfe.
-It opened as a hotel in 1988 and was extended in 1992.
-It has facilities for helicopter landing, and also a gym, an indoor swimming pool and a steam room.

 Some of the stonework of the previous house was recovered from the river during its repurposing into a hotel and the House of York coat of arms is displayed in the front hall.